nilanbais/storingsanalyse-generator/README.md

 Method to calculate the data needed, adds them to a data dictionary and returns this dictionary.

 #### Parameters
-- ntype - Notification type.
-Options are: 'meldingen', 'stroingen', 'onterecht', 'preventief', and 'incident' (default = 'storingen').
+- **ntype** - Notification type.
+Options are: 'meldingen', 'storingen', 'onterecht', 'preventief', and 'incident' (default = 'storingen').
-- threshold - Value of the minimum amount of totifications needed to be added in the text.
+- **threshold** - Value of the minimum amount of totifications needed to be added in the text.
 ---
 ### *dg*.build_aantal_per_subsysteem_per_maand(input_data_dict)
 Returns a multiline string containing the text that needs to be added.

 #### Parameters
-- input_data_dict - A dictionary containing the different data that is needed to generate the text.
+- **input_data_dict** - A dictionary containing the different data that is needed to generate the text.
 ---
 ### *dg*.get_asset_meeste_ntype_algemeen(threshold, ntype = 'meldingen')
 Method to calculate the data needed, adds them to a data dictionary and returns this dictionary.

 #### Parameters
-- ntype - Notification type.
-Options are: 'meldingen', 'stroingen', 'onterecht', 'preventief', and 'incident' (default = 'meldingen').
+- **ntype** - Notification type.
+Options are: 'meldingen', 'storingen', 'onterecht', 'preventief', and 'incident' (default = 'meldingen').
-- threshold - Value of the minimum amount of totifications needed to be added in the text.
+- **threshold** - Value of the minimum amount of totifications needed to be added in the text.
 ---
 ### *dg*.build_asset_meeste_ntype_algemeen(input_data_dict)
 Returns a multiline string containing the text that needs to be added.

 #### Parameters
-- input_data_dict - A dictionary containing the different data that is needed to generate the text.
+- **input_data_dict** - A dictionary containing the different data that is needed to generate the text.
 ---
 ### *dg*.get_asset_meeste_ntype_algemeen_v2(threshold, ntype = 'meldingen')
 Method to calculate the data needed, adds them to a data dictionary and returns this dictionary.

 #### Parameters
-- ntype - Notification type.
-Options are: 'meldingen', 'stroingen', 'onterecht', 'preventief', and 'incident' (default = 'meldingen').
+- **ntype** - Notification type.
+Options are: 'meldingen', 'storingen', 'onterecht', 'preventief', and 'incident' (default = 'meldingen').
-- threshold - Value of the minimum amount of totifications needed to be added in the text.
+- **threshold** - Value of the minimum amount of totifications needed to be added in the text.
 ---
 ### *dg*.build_asset_meeste_ntype_algemeen_v2(input_data, docx_object)
 Method that builds a table in the input docx_object, using the headers as column names and the row_data as data